 Since 1976, the Iowa International Center has participated in IVLP as a hosting organization, coordinating programs throughout Central Iowa for international delegates visiting Des Moines.
 IVLP brings over 5,000 visitors a year to the United States on themed projects, focusing on many diverse topics including economics, agriculture, the arts and the U.S. electoral system.
 Each participant is identified by embassy staff in their home country as a leader or potential leader in fields such as government, the media, the arts, and business.
 More than 200 current and former Heads of State, 1,500 cabinet-level ministers, and many other distinguished world leaders in government and the private sector have participated in IVLP.

-In 2015 year, 165 IVLP participants came to Des Moines.
 The Iowa International Center serves as a facilitator during the visitors’ stay in Des Moines, coordinating professional meetings with delegates’ Iowa colleagues, visits to educational institutions, business tours, speaking engagements, job shadows, and hospitality dinners.
 These meetings have provided the starting point for many of the lasting personal and institutional ties between Iowa and other countries around the globe.